Dobot Rigiet full review

 The slo-mo mode isn’t amazingly useful since you can shoot successful slo-mo videos hand held.

 But one final trick is auto tracking.
-This is exactly like DJI’s Active Track: you draw a rectangle around your subject and the gimbal will then turn to follow it as it moves.
+This is like DJI’s Active Track: you draw a rectangle around your subject and the gimbal will then turn to follow it as it moves.
 And as with DJI’s version, it works well until the subject moves too quickly and out of the frame.

 If you’re walking and filming someone else, it’s great.
 And it even works on other things, such as pets and cars.

 Also, and annoyingly, all photos and videos are saved within the app itself.
 You can select clips and download them to your Camera Roll but there's no editing or capability within the app.
-Plus, I also discovered it doesn't support File Sharing within iTunes for quick transferring of footage for editing on a PC or Mac.
+Plus, it doesn't support File Sharing within iTunes for quick transferring of footage for editing on a PC or Mac.

 Dobot Rigiet: Performance